Open Access Policy at Virginia Tech: Home

 Virginia Tech's open access policy enables authors to legally provide open access to the accepted version (not the journal's published version) of their scholarly article, regardless of what your copyright transfer agreement says (a very small number of publishers may require you to waive the policy).
-The policy follows copyright law and has been vetted by Virginia Tech's Office of Legal Counsel.
+The policy follows U.S. copyright law and has been vetted by Virginia Tech's Office of Legal Counsel.
 More than 50 U.S. universities already have a similar policy in place.